mistertest/cloud-choice/README.md

 - Nottifications for new games
 - Links to kinguin and G2a
 - Url sharing links
-- Authentificatin & synchronisation Steam
+- Authentification & Synchronisation Steam